-Water usually flows towards your plumbing devices such as sinks, showers, laundry, etc. But in the case of a fire nearby, a fire hydrant would be tapped by the fire department to provide sufficient water to put out the fire.
-Since the pressure and flow of water used during a fire can be enormous, there is the potential that the water would be “pulled” backwards out of your house and into the main water line.
+Water usually flows towards your plumbing devices such as sinks, showers, laundry, etc. In the case of a fire nearby, a fire hydrant would be tapped by the fire department to provide sufficient water to put out the fire.
+Since the pressure and flow of water used during a fire can be enormous, there is the potential that the water would be “pulled” backward out of your house into the main water line.

-As a result of these concerns, the American Water Works Association began to recommend that all municipalities create a cross connection (or backflow prevention) plan for public water supplies.
-The State of Maine, in the process of updating codes for MUBEC (Maine Uniform Building and Energy Code) refers to the International Residential Code (2009) and the Maine Plumbing Code, which require that plumbing fixtures shall be provided with backflow prevention.
+As a result of these concerns, the American Water Works Association recommended that all municipalities create a cross-connection (or backflow prevention) plan for public water supplies.
+The State of Maine, in the process of updating codes for MUBEC (Maine Uniform Building and Energy Code), refers to the International Residential Code (2009) and the Maine Plumbing Code, which require that plumbing fixtures shall be provided with backflow prevention.

-New homes obviously must be provided with back flow prevention.

-Remember, if the home is on a private well, this is not an issue; water supply backflow preventers are only needed on public water supply systems.
+New homes obviously must be provided with backflow prevention.
+However, if the home is on a private well, this is not an issue.
+Water supply backflow preventers are only needed on public water supply systems.

 What about existing homes?

-With the new code in place, and the concerns presented by AWWA, many communities began to require backflow preventers in all homes on their water systems, regardless of when they were built.
-A couple of years ago, some municipalities in the area began to send out letters to the residents, requiring the installation of a backflow preventer on existing homes.
+With the new code in place and the concerns presented by AWWA, many communities began to require backflow preventers in all homes on their water systems, regardless of when they were built.
+A couple of years ago, some municipalities in the area began to send out letters to the residents, requiring installing a backflow preventer on existing homes.